TheresaLui/SelfHelpContent_v2/articles/microsoft.datashare/datashare-snapshotfailed.md

 # Why did snapshot fail?

-Azure Data Share service needs permission to the Storage Account on the recipient side in order to write data into it.
-After the storage account is specified by the recipient, it could take a few minutes for the permission to take effect.
-If snapshot is triggered prior to it, it will fail.
-If you encounter failure, wait 5-10 minutes and try again.
+The Azure Data Share service requires permission to the target storage account on the Data Consumer side in order for data to be copied successfully.
+Once the Data Consumer specifies a storage account, it can take a few minutes for the appropriate permission to propagate over to the storage account.
+In this event, the following steps are recommended:

+## **Recommended Steps**

+* In this event, Data Consumer should wait approximately 5-10 minutes before re-running the snapshot.